mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 And being there for her in all these moments was actually the greatest experience during my whole parental leave.

-From a physical point of view, I’ve to admit that it was significantly more strenuous than I’d first imagined doing all the cooking, stroller-driving, and diaper-changing.
+From a physical point of view, I’ve to admit that it was significantly more intense than I’d first imagined doing all the cooking, stroller-driving, and diaper-changing.
 And all while being slightly sleep-deprived.

 But, don't get me wrong.